Medals on wooden table

 Keith Exelby

-Awarded to Keith Exelby in recognition of his many contributions to the Society.
+The medal was awarded to Keith Exelby in recognition of his many contributions to the Society.
 Exelby served several terms as Treasurer and chaired the Finance Committee, CGE Management Board and Audit Committee.

 Joan and Doug Heyland